 Play or picnic in the Parks

 Cross Park greets visitors at the southern city limit near the Palmer Frankenmuth Gateway Arch.
-The 4-acre, mostly wooded landscape offers visitors nature trails, lush green lawn and beautiful views of the Wolkensdorfer Log House, one of Frankenmuth’s historic log cabins operated by the Frankenmuth Historical Association for history education.
-A giant, 50-ft. white cross in tribute to the historic tradition of the Frankenmuth community overlooks BRONNER’S CHRISTmas WONDERLAND and the Silent Night Chapel.
+In particular, this 4-acre, mostly wooded landscape offers visitors nature trails, lush green lawn and beautiful views of the Wolkensdorfer Log House, one of Frankenmuth’s historic log cabins operated by the Frankenmuth Historical Association for history education.
+Additionally, a giant, 50-ft. white cross in tribute to the historic tradition of the Frankenmuth community overlooks BRONNER’S CHRISTmas WONDERLAND and the Silent Night Chapel.

 -Riverwalk Heritage Park is encircled by a scenic, 0.9 mile paved loop that takes you along the Cass River with benches along the way.
 Tucked in the east corner near shaded playgrounds and pavilions, you’ll find the Eagle’s Nest, home to the Frankenmuth Woodcarvers Guild, which still meets regularly.

 -Playtime Heritage Park offers two playgrounds for children to swing, slide and climb; a basketball court; and sand volleyball court.
 Heritage Park also offers 3 different ball diamonds (available through scheduled use only).